StickyPiston-Hosting/Easy-Map-Updater/README.md

 To update your map, run `easy_map_updater.py`, then type `update` and hit enter.
 A few prompts will come up at various stages when user input is needed.
 Once it is done, you should have the following files:

 - `saves/world`: Your updated map.
+- `saves/world_original`: Original copy of the map which is left unmodified.
-- `saves/world_original`: Original copy of the map used as a reference.
+- `saves/world_source`: Source copy of the map used as a reference.
 - `saves/world_play`: Play copy of the map.
 Join this copy to playtest your map to make sure that the update was successful.
 - `resourcepacks/resources`: Your updated resource pack.
 The resource pack will also be zipped and inserted into the world as `resources.zip`.
-- `resourcepacks/resources_original`: Original copy of the resource pack used as a reference.
+- `resourcepacks/resources_original`: Original copy of the resource pack used as a reference which is left unmodified.

 After you have confirmed the map to be fully-functioning with the play copy, you can distribute the main copy.
 To clean up all the files when you're done, you can use the `clean` action.